 In addition to the existing comprehensive and robust regulatory framework that governs development and operation of pipelines and other large infrastructure projects, the Government of Canada has introduced Bill C-48, Oil Tanker Moratorium Act that received Royal Assent on June 21, 2019.
 This Act will restrict vessels that transport crude oil or persistent oil to or from ports of marine installations located along British Columbia’s north coast.

 We believe efficient, effective and transparent regulatory oversight is the responsible thing to do and will be valuable to accurately inform Canadians, decision-makers and other stakeholders.

 Local community capacity

-Environmental assessment informs government decision-making and supports sustainable development by identifying opportunities to avoid, eliminate or reduce a project’s potential adverse impact on the environment and ensure mitigation measures are in place when a project is constructed, operated and decommissioned.
+Environmental assessments inform government decision-making and support sustainable development by identifying opportunities to avoid, eliminate or reduce a project’s potential adverse impact on the environment and ensure mitigation measures are in place when a project is constructed, operated and decommissioned.

-The proposed legislation has a focus on expanding the types of impacts studied to understand how a proposed project could affect not just the environment, but also health, social and economic impacts as well as impacts on Indigenous Peoples over the long term.
+The legislation expands the types of impacts to understand how a proposed project could affect not just the environment, but also health, social and economic impacts as well as impacts on Indigenous Peoples over the long term.

 The LARP includes management frameworks for:

 - air quality (sulphur dioxide and nitrogen dioxide)